There's no mystery to Finger Joint Pain.

 This can cause a lot of problems, including joint pain.

-If your finger joint pain is from a systemic issue like gluten intolerance, reducing or removing gluten from you diet can make the pain go away.
+If your finger joint pain is from a systemic issue like gluten intolerance and rheumatoid arthritis, reducing or removing gluten from you diet can make the pain go away (if that's enough to allow the gut to heal).

 Keep in mind, though, that you also have muscle and connective tissue tightness happening progressively, and probably the factors below too.